Elinor Florence, Author

 3. Choose your cookbook format

-My cookbook measures six by nine inches and has large print for easy reading, and a glossy cover to resist wear and tear.
+My cookbook measures six by nine inches with large print for easy reading, and a glossy cover to resist wear and tear.
 There’s a reason many popular cookbooks have a coil binding, because it allows the book to lie flat.
 The annoying thing is that when these cookbooks are standing on your bookshelf, there is no identification on the spines.
 In this photo, you can see that the lovely artwork extends right across the front and back covers.

 4. Illustrate your cookbook